emresenDEV/Paradigm-Pet-Professionals/README.md

 The website content is predetermined per the requirements of the project (Western Governors University, 2022)- as you would expect from a real-world project.

 All of the code in this project was written by Monica Nieckula (www.mrez.dev) and no templates were used.
 This website is compliant with ADA and WCAG standards.

+# React Conversion

+The initial project is a simple landing page.
+The project has been converted to the React Framework and uses Python and Flask.

+Setting up the Backend (Flask)

+(using Homebrew on MacOS)

+**Install Python:**

+Install Python: brew install python

+Create and activate a virtual environment:

+python3 -m venv venv
+source venv/bin/activate

+**Install Flask and other dependencies:**

+pip install flask flask_sqlalchemy flask_migrate flask_cors

+# Directory Structure

+project-root/
+│
+├── backend/
+│   ├── app/
+│   │   ├── __init__.py
+│   │   ├── models.py
+│   │   ├── routes.py
+│   │   ├── config.py
+│   ├── migrations/
+│   ├── venv/
+│   └── run.py
+│
+├── frontend/
+│   ├── public/
+│   │   ├── index.html
+│   ├── src/
+│   │   ├── components/
+│   │   ├── pages/
+│   │   ├── App.js
+│   │   ├── index.js
+│   ├── package.json
+│
+├── images/
+│   ├── ppp-logo.png
+│   ├── bird.png
+│   ├── calico-cat.png
+│   ├── black-cat.png
+│   ├── adopt-cat.png
+│   ├── two-dogs.png
+│   ├── best-friend.png
+│   ├── ipad-meeting.png
+│   ├── meeting.png
+│
+└── README.md